cranchange/cran_change.org/letter.md

+# Introduction

 The Comprehensive R Archive Network, CRAN from now forward, is one of the central pieces of the R ecosystem (besides R itself).
-As such, the role it has played on the R development and adoption of R is huge.
+It has unified the R users and the role it has played on the R development and adoption of R is huge.
 CRAN has benefited both R developers and the R community by providing a place to evaluate the impact of R changes, explore solutions to the language itself, provide support to package with functionality beyond the R language and most importantly ensure a common quality threshold for packages, among other benefits.

 CRAN also requires many resources from the community: The machines and software infrastructure, reviewing packages, the CRAN mirrors, the security of the site...
 All this takes much time from all the R core members, the R foundation and R package contributors.
 All have dedicated many hours if not days or years to make it such a successful resource.